Contact

 Mr. Hosie’s practice runs the spectrum of complex commercial cases, with particular focus on intellectual property, breach of contract, and fraud matters.

 Mr. Hosie started with the San Francisco law firm of Heller, Ehrman, White & McAuliffe, with an antitrust and securities defense practice.
-He founded his own firm in 1985, ultimately named Hosie, Wes, Sacks & Brelsford, which specialized in intellectual property, energy, and complex litigation.
+He founded his own firm in 1985, now known as Hosie Rice LLP.

 Representative Matters:

-Mr. Hosie represents Space Data Corporation, a pioneer in balloon constellation networking technology, in a patent, trade secret, and breach of contract case against Google.
-The matter relates to Google’s “Project Loon,” a derivative of a much earlier and robustly patented Space Data technology.
-This case is set for trial in June 2019.
+The Firm represented Space Data Corporation, a pioneer in balloon constellation networking technology, in a patent, trade secret, and breach of contract case against Google.
+The matter related to Google’s “Project Loon,” a derivative of a much earlier and robustly patented Space Data technology.
+The case settled just before trial.

 MasterObjects, Inc. v. eBay, Inc.

-Mr. Hosie represents MasterObjects, an Amsterdam-based software development company which patented what is now colloquially known as Instant Search, e.g., the search engine receives several characters of a search query, and then in several milliseconds suggests query completions with associated content.
-This case is pending in the Northern District of California and is the third of several related cases, with prior cases resolved against Google and Microsoft.
+The Firm represented MasterObjects, an Amsterdam-based software development company which patented what is now colloquially known as Instant Search, e.g., the search engine receives several characters of a search query, and then in several milliseconds suggests query completions with associated content.
+This case resolved with prior cases for this client resolved against Google and Microsoft.

-Mr. Hosie served as lead trial counsel for an emerging tech “smart card” company in a significant IP, breach of contract, and fraud case, against a Singapore-based contract manufacturing entity.
-The case was successfully tried to jury verdict in favor of the plaintiff in early 2017.
-The case settled after trial.
+The Firm served as lead trial counsel for an emerging tech “smart card” company in a significant IP, breach of contract, and fraud case, against a Singapore-based contract manufacturing entity.
+The case was successfully tried to jury verdict in favor of the plaintiff.
+The case settled two weeks after trial.

-Mr. Hosie served as lead counsel for a Tel Aviv/U.S. software development company in a significant trade secret misappropriation and fraud case against a large Santa Clara County technology firm.
+The Firm represented a Tel Aviv/U.S. software development company in a significant trade secret misappropriation and fraud case against Cisco Systems.
 The case settled on the Courthouse steps for a confidential amount.

-In a cryptocurrency case, Mr. Hosie served as counsel for the co-founder of a digital platform and currency, Ripple and XRP respectively, in a dispute against another co-founder.
+In a cryptocurrency case, the Firm served as counsel for the co-founder and coder of a digital platform and currency, Ripple and XRP respectively, in a dispute with a co-founder.
 The case ended in successful resolution for the client before trial.

 Global Allies, LLC v.
 Charter Furniture Corp., Brookline Furniture Company, L.L.C. and JL Furnishings LLC et al.

-Mr. Hosie served as lead counsel in a series of cases enforcing a design patent portfolio on behalf of a high-end custom furniture design company, Global Allies.
+The Firm served as lead trial counsel in a series of cases enforcing a design patent portfolio on behalf of a high end custom furniture design company, Global Allies.
 Each case resulted in a cease and desist agreement, preserving the value of Global Allies’ patent portfolio.

 BackWeb Technologies, Ltd. v.
 Microsoft Corporation et al.

-Mr. Hosie served as lead and trial counsel for plaintiffs in a complex real estate and fraud dispute in Marin County Superior Court.
-The defendant was Ron Oznowicz, a real estate developer, investing his brother Frank Oznowicz’s money.
+The Firm represented the Plaintiff in a complex real estate and fraud dispute in Marin County Superior Court.
+The defendant was Ron Oznowicz, a real estate developer investing his brother Frank Oznowicz’s money.
 Frank Oznowicz was the co-creator of the Muppets, the voice of Yoda, and a Hollywood director.
-The case was successfully tried to verdict in 2014, and the plaintiffs won on all claims and counts.
-The Oznowicz defendants appealed, lost, and then paid the full judgment.
-Read the Article.
+The case was successfully tried to verdict in 2014, and the Plaintiffs won on all claims and counts.
+The Oznowicz Defendants appealed, lost, and then paid the full judgment.

 Austrian v. eHuman, Inc. et al.

-Mr. Hosie served as lead and trial counsel for a cofounder of a software company based in Santa Clara County.
-The case was won at trial and then settled.
+The Firm represented a cofounder of a software company based in the Bay Area.
+The Firm won at arbitration, and the case settled.

 Onconome, Inc. v.
-John Hopkins University et al.
+Johns Hopkins University et al.

-Mr. Hosie served as lead counsel for Onconome, a Seattle-based drug development company.
-The case involved explosive allegations of scientific fraud, and was settled for a confidential amount prior to trial.
+The Firm represented Onconome, a Seattle-based drug development company.
+The case involved explosive allegations of scientific fraud and was settled for a confidential amount prior to trial.

 Implicit Networks, Inc. v.
 Microsoft Corporation

-Mr. Hosie served as lead and trial counsel for Implicit Networks in a patent case.
-The case was tried, by agreement, to Judge Edward Infante (Ret.).
+The Firm represented Implicit Networks in several patent cases.
+The Microsoft case was tried, by agreement, to Judge Edward Infante (Ret.).
 Implicit prevailed, and the case then resolved for a confidential amount.

 State of Alaska v.
 ExxonMobil

-Mr. Hosie served as lead trial counsel for the State of Alaska in a breach of contract case against ExxonMobil.
-The State received an $85 million verdict, which the Defendant subsequently paid.
-The win was one of the Top 15 verdicts of 2005.
+Mr. Hosie served as lead trial counsel for the State of Alaska in a breach of contract case against ExxonMobil in 2006.
+The State of Alaska prevailed.

 Burst.com, Inc. v.
 Microsoft Corporation